-Our suggestion is to create a list of three categorizes once your information and data has been collected for potential CRO test opportunities.
-These categorizes will help you quickly identify what tests should be considered higher priority, and what tests should be considered a “down the road” or long term strategy.
+Our suggestion is to create a list of three categories once your information and data have been collected for potential CRO test opportunities.
+These categories will help you quickly identify what tests should be considered a higher priority, and what tests should be considered a “down the road” or long term strategy.

 Make a list with your team that is categorically broken down as: